mitselek/t88otsing/applications/Elektrum_Eesti/IT_projektijuht/homework/task1/task1_agile_plan.md

 **Sprint Goal**: Enable existing customers to view and share promo codes via self-service portal and mobile apps.

+**Business Value Delivered**: Customers can easily discover and share their codes, activating the recommendation channel and driving word-of-mouth marketing.

 **User Stories**:

 1. **US-004**: As an existing customer, I want to see my promo code on Elektrum.ee self-service portal, so I know what code to share.